pkustura/simple-shell/README.md

 - Simple signal handling
 - Background processes ("&")
 - Redirections
-- configuration file (for colors, etc)
+- configuration file (for colors, aliases, etc)

 # Using simple-shell
 Clone this repo.
 To build the binary: